 Shoulder planes were used historically for end grain work and would have a lower angle for the iron, as well as a smaller mouth than the rabbet planes.
 With the New York planemakers, these distinctions became somewhat blurred, with both shoulder and rabbet planes having relatively low angle bevel up cutters and small mouths.
 Shoulder planes typically had straight blades, they were not skewed as in the two examples shown in the middle and the right.
 I have seen these types of Erlandsen tools described alternately as rabbet or shoulder planes.

 Erlandsen rabbet planes with fixed mouths, and available in six choices, as shown in the Jan.
-1, 1885, Hammacher Schlemmer catalog.
+1, 1885, Hammacher Schlemmer catalog shown below.
 This was a cast iron model with a finger hole to balance the weight as well as to give another way to help grasp the plane while working.
-It was surely a simpler way to lighten the plane as compared to the extensive internal hollowing out done on the earlier cast iron rabbets.
+It was surely a simpler way to lighten and balance the plane as compared to the extensive internal hollowing out done on the earlier cast iron rabbets.
 This 1885 catalog entry reveals that this model was introduced almost a decade earlier than what has been generally thought.

 Joseph Popping’s work history